 Welcome, rural grantees!
 Since 1998, Praxis has been providing training, technical assistance (TA) and networking opportunities to rural communities funded by the U.S. Department of Justice, Office on Violence Against Women.

-cover travel expenses to attend this training and do not need to get approval
+cover travel expenses to attend all training listed here and do not need to get approval

 from their OVW program specialist.